laralove143/sparkle_convenience/README.md

 The scope of this project includes anything in Twilight that could be more convenient to use, please make an issue for anything that falls under this category!

-## Caching

-HTTP-fallback is not a good idea for many reasons, and there isn't much this crate could provide besides that, but caching everything possible will give you a peace of mind